LinerSu/nyu-pl-spring-20-rec/Week 05/README.md

 - Precedence: application has higher precedence than lambda abstraction.
 - Associative:
 	- Applications are left associative
-	- Abstraction are right associative
+	- Abstractions are right associative
 - Shorthand:
 	- `λ x y. t` is a shothand for `λ x. (λ y. t)`
 	- `t1 t2 t3` is a shothand for `(t1 t2) t3`